sleng1/power_outage_analysis/README.md

 <iframe src="assets/duration_year.html" width="800" height="600"></iframe>
 This plot explores the relationship between year and the duration of a power outage.
 As you can see, power outages seem to have gottten longer as the years have progressed.

+<iframe src="assets/sales.html" width="800" height="600"></iframe>
+This plot looks at the distribution of total sales in a given state  in a given year.
+There seems to be a bimodal distribution, with local means just below 10 million and 20 million.
+However, it seems the majority of states consumed less that 15 million megawatt-hours of electricity, with notable outliers past 40 million.